Read more about

 Canada primarily has a universal healthcare system which is publicly funded and covers all Individuals in the country.
 Hence, everyone is entitled to an equal level of care, regardless of race, social status, gender, etc. However, there may be slight differences in health coverage by province.
 This Universal healthcare system covers treatments ranging from prescriptions to surgeries, but not cosmetic surgeries.
 All individuals must possess a valid health card to be eligible for health services.
 In addition to public health which is provided by the government, there are also private clinics.

 Despite Canada's affordable healthcare system, some areas still offer room for improvement.
 In the province of Ontario, for instance, and other provinces as well, the most common problem is the availability of beds for patients.
 This decreased availability has subsequently resulted in long wait times before individuals have access to physicians or are discharged from hospitals.
 Those in rural areas typically experience problems with accessing hospitals due to the cost of transportation.
-As a majority of provinces in the country usually have ambulance fees which can be very high, most people decide not to call an ambulance even in cases of emergency.
 This limited access to hospitals is problematic, seeing that this is the population that is more likely to need healthcare, due to a number of factors such as poverty.
 Access to out-of-hospital treatments such as home-care is also expensive and thus very limited.

 Malignant Neoplasms (Cancer)